Differences from circleci.com

 Limitations: Currently, CircleCI Enterprise installs can only run one Linux image for builds.
 This means that users on an enterprise install won’t be able to choose between Precise and Trusty build container images, or custom built images, as on circleci.com.

-iOS/OSX: The ability to run builds in OSX VMs is optional in CircleCI Enterprise, and not available in all installations.
-Ask your administrator if you aren’t sure whether your installation supports OSX.
+iOS/macOS: The ability to run builds in macOS VMs is optional in CircleCI Enterprise, and not available in all installations.
+Ask your administrator if you aren’t sure whether your installation supports macOS.

 Authentication: CircleCI Enterprise always uses GitHub (or GitHub Enterprise) for authentication.
 In the case of GitHub Enterprise, this means your CircleCI account may ultimately be connected to an LDAP or SAML identity provider.
 The SSH keys associated with GitHub Enterprise (that you can use to access SSH builds on CircleCI), may also ultimately come from one of these sources.
 If encounter any issues with authentication, you will want to work with whomever manages your GitHub (Enterprise) credentials.